Modi says India will send manned flight into space by 2022

 He said India will become a growth engine for the world economy as the “sleeping elephant” has started to run on the back of structural economic reforms.

-He said the structural reforms like a national tax replacing various national and local taxes, bankruptcy and insolvency laws, and a crackdown on corruption have helped transform the economy.
+He said the structural reforms like a national tax replacing various state and local taxes, bankruptcy and insolvency laws, and a crackdown on corruption have helped transform the economy.

+Modi became prime minister when his Hindu nationalist Bharatiya Janata Party won a resounding victory in the national elections in 2014.
+He will seek another 5-year term for his party at elections due by March-April next year.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.